Do You Need to Update Your Estate Plan?August 24, 2021 By The Sterling Law Group

 Your estate plan is an important element of your overall life plan, as it determines how your life’s work and the belongings and assets you established over your career and beyond are distributed when in need or upon passing.
 If you pass without a will, state law determines who gets your property based upon their relationship to you.

-In addition, significant changes in your life circumstances such as a marriage, a divorce, or the birth of a child all call for a revisit to your estate plan to ensure it is still appropriate and valid.
+In addition, significant changes in your life circumstances call for a revisit to your estate plan.
+Ensure it is still appropriate and valid.
 Understanding the complexities of wills and trusts can be difficult, particularly when substantial life changes are demanding your attention in other areas.
 As with divorce, when undergoing estate planning, a lawyer advocate goes a long way in preserving your peace of mind and optimizing the outcome of your situation.

 Reasons to update your estate plan: